saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![Screenshot of the Internet Explorer Enhanced Security Configuration dialog box, with Administrators set to Off.](./media/internet-explorer-enhanced-security-configuration-dialog.png "Internet Explorer Enhanced Security Configuration dialog box")

-12. Close the Server Manager, but leave the connection to the JumpBox open for the next task.
+12. Close the Server Manager but leave the connection to the JumpBox open for the next task.

 ## Task 10: Install required software on the JumpBox